ashleyt6839/github-tutorial/README.md

 ---
 ## Repository Setup
-Let's create our first repo!
+Let's create our first _repo_!
 With our knowldge of the command line lets:
-make a new directory and call it github-learning and lets get into that directory
+make a new directory and call it _github-learning_ and lets get into that _directory_

 * `mkdir github-learning`
 * `cd github-learning`

 Now lets create our repo!
-make a new directory and call it first-repo and lets get into that directory
+make a new directory and call it _first-repo_ and lets get into that directory

 * `mkdir first-repo`
 *  `cd first-repo`

 but now lets check that were in the correct spot so lets `pwd` and check that you are in:
 `~/workspace/github-learning/first-repo`
-Inorder to make our first add, commit, and push we have to create a file.
+In order to make our first add, commit, and push we have to create a file.
 Lets create a README.md file in our first-repo:
 `touch README.md`
 Open the file and type into the file "This is my first repo"